 Mergers and Acquisitions

-Mergers and acquisitions have been a consistent theme in cargo transportation for over 20 years.
-The top 6 shipping companies have been involved in major takeovers since the early 2000s.
+Mergers and acquisitions have been a consistent theme in the cargo shipping industry for over 20 years.
+The top six companies in the cargo shipping market have been involved in major takeovers since the early 2000s.
 This strategy is likely to continue in the coming years.

 The COVID-19 pandemic caused enormous supply chain disruptions to transportation services, including congestion in the busiest ports worldwide.
 Rates for freight shipping increased dramatically as shippers scrambled to meet demand.
 While this posed challenges for bulk shipping operations, the biggest carriers overcame them and made record profits in 2020 and 2021.

 Strategic mergers and takeovers helped dominant carriers gain an even stronger foothold in the market, increasing profit margins.
-While this might force the biggest shipping liner to pay significantly more than current market valuations, this long-term strategy has proved fruitful in the past.
+While this might force the biggest shipping liners to pay more than current market valuations, this has been a successful long-term strategy in the past.

 Increased Customer Focus

 Cargo freight shipping companies are not known for award-winning customer service.
-Disruptions along international routes, port delays, and freight rates have decreased customer satisfaction rates.
+Disruptions along international routes, port delays, and freight rates have decreased customer satisfaction.

-According to Marine Insight, customer advisory reports suggest that shippers are more likely to change to a different international shipping company if they are dissatisfied.
+According to Marine Insight, customer advisory reports suggest that shippers are more likely to change to a different international shipping company if dissatisfied.
 Clients are prioritizing short-term gains over long-term carrier relationships.

 This trend means ocean carrier companies are working to improve customer service.
 This involves creating clearer communication lines, providing tracking services, and offering accurate information regarding shipment arrival times at container terminals.